 Grade 8 - History: American History

-The eighth grade American history course begins with background on First Nation America and the origins of the American Republic in the context of European colonialism.
+The eighth grade American history course begins with background on the Beginnings of the Nation America and the origins of the American Republic in the context of European colonialism.
 Students then study American civics, including foundational documents and the structure and function of American government.
 The course proceeds with an examination of antebellum America, the Civil War and Reconstruction, the Industrial Revolution and Progressive Eras, the World Wars, the Great Depression, the New Deal, the Cold War, and the Civil Rights Movement.
 Student work focuses on political, economic, and social aspects of this history, as well as reading, writing, and research.

 Grade 9 - History: Ancient History

 The ninth grade ancient history course begins with an exploration of prehistory from human origins and the Paleolithic era to the Neolithic revolution and the beginnings of urban communities.
-From these roots, students study the ancient cultures of the Fertile Crescent, India, Egypt, and Persia, before proceeding to the classical civilizations of Greece and Rome.
+From these roots, students study the ancient cultures of the Fertile Crescent, Egypt, and Persia, before proceeding to the classical civilizations of Greece and Rome.
 In addition to historical narratives, cultural perceptions and worldviews are examined in relation to environmental, geographic, and other factors.
 Special attention is given at various times to archaeology, mythology, art history, and current controversies about of the period being studied.
 The exploration of Greek and Roman history emphasizes the respective development of democratic and republican systems of government, and the ultimate loss of popular rule in antiquity.
 Throughout the year, students develop skills in critical thinking and analytical essay writing.

 Goals of the mathematics department include preparing students to apply correctly the mathematical skills that they learn, developing their understanding of the relationships between the concepts and procedures that are studied, and understanding that the material covered in mathematics is cumulative.